DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **World Economic Outlook.**  Another good source of macroeconomic data for countries is the IMF's World Economic Outlook or WEO.
 It comes out twice a year and includes annual data from 1980 to roughly 5 years in the future (forecasts, evidently).
 It includes the usual GDP, but also government debt and deficits, interest rates, and exchange rates.

-This one gives us some idea of the challanges we face dealing with what looks like ordinary spreadsheet data.
-The file extension is `xls`, which suggests it's an Excel lspreadsheet, but in fact it's a tab-delimited file.
+This one gives us some idea of the challenges we face dealing with what looks like ordinary spreadsheet data.
+The file extension is `xls`, which suggests it's an Excel spreadsheet, but in fact it's a tab-delimited file.
 Essentially a csv, but with tabs rather than commas separating entries.
 We read it in with
 ```python
 import pandas as pd
 url1 = 'https://www.imf.org/external/pubs/ft/weo/'